 Whereas if you were with a partner or someone intimate.
 Then you may be able to fall asleep immediately because of the comfort and familiarity you feel.

 Studies have shown that cuddling or touching feet with your partner.
 As you sleep can help improve on your rest while strengthening your relationship!

 You may be surprised to know that your senses play a factor with your quality of sleep, namely your sense of touch!
 While they do not turn off while we rest, the way you feel movement around you can make or break your quality of sleep.
 That's why it's important to know how your sense of touch while sleeping works.

 Source: This article is based on personal experience and researches, such as

 Sleep and the Senses in Scientific American (August 1853)

 Interactions Between Sleep and Sensory Physiology (1997)

-I hope that this article teaches you about the wonders of your sense of touch while sleeping.
+I hope that this article teaches you about the wonders of your sense of touching while sleeping.
 If you have any questions or want to add more information about the topic, then comment down below.
 I would love to hear what you have to think.

 My name is Layla Parker, the founder of ASleepyWolf.com.
 At this site, our team is going to bring you a lot of reliable and useful information about sleeping and everything related to it such as the therapies that improve your sleep, the ways of sleeping you should try, all the products you use every day that affects directly to your sleep, your health, and your life.